 Reauthorization Legislation.
 Several bills have been introduced in recent months that pertain specifically to TANF and CCDBG reauthorization.
 (Both of these block grants play a major role in providing child care to low-income families.)
 Also, the Administration in February released a welfare reform reauthorization document, Working Toward Independence, which proposes level funding for child care (both the discretionary and mandatory portions) for FY2003.
 Reauthorization bills introduced to date are listed below.
-(Note that the Chairman's Mark as amended and approved by the Senate Finance Committee on June 26, 2002 is described in the Recent Developments section of this report, but has yet to be reflected in legislative language with a bill number.)

 H.R.
 4737, by Representative Pryce (introduced May 9, 2002 as H.R.
 4700, passed the House May 16, 2002 as H.R.
 4737).
 The Personal Responsibility, Work, and Family Promotion Act of 2002 encompasses many of the provisions proposed in H.R.
 4090 and H.R.
 4092 (the welfare and child care reauthorization bills reported out of the Ways and Means and Education and Workforce Committees respectively - see below).
 However, it makes changes with respect to proposed child care funding.
 Like H.R.4700, which was the "merged" bill as originally introduced by Rep. Pryce, H.R.
 4737 would increase child care funding and authorization levels above those included in H.R.
 4090 and H.R.4092.
+Under

-Under H.R.
+H.R.
 4737, mandatory child care funding would be set at \$2.917 billion in each of FY2003-FY2007 (for an increase of \$1 billion over 5 years above current funding).
 The authorization level for discretionary funding would increase by \$200 million annually for 5 years, reaching the level of \$3.1 billion in FY2007.